synthreason-source/physics/ballistic_QPU.md

 Time and space swap roles.
 The computation is frozen into the geometry of the apparatus.
 Change the field landscape, change the algorithm.
 It's a spatially programmed quantum computer where reprogramming means physically reconfiguring the beam geometry.
 Has this been done?
 Partially — in atom interferometry and neutral atom beam quantum sensing.
-But as a full gate based processor using this exact architecture — not yet fully realised.
-You've essentially sketched a novel quantum computing architecture from first principles.
+But as a full gate based processor using this exact architecture — not yet fully realised. essentially sketched a novel quantum computing architecture from first principles.

-What happens when two ions go through simultaneously?
+Laser cooling at the source — gets ions to microkelvin before injection Doppler cooling — milliseconds to microkelvin range...